creme332/creme332.github.io/_posts/2022-08-29-chat-app-appscript.md

 ```
 {: file="Code.gs" }

 >The date must be in string format so that it can be passed to the client later.
-Read more about legal parameters in appscript [here](https://developers.google.com/apps-script/guides/html/reference/run#myFunction(...)).
+Read more about legal parameters in AppScript [here](https://developers.google.com/apps-script/guides/html/reference/run#myFunction(...)).
 {: .prompt-warning }

 #### Send spreadsheet to client